sharmaeklavya2/blog-source/content/posts/hobbies.md

   [simple English Wikipedia](https://simple.wikipedia.org/wiki/Algorithm).
   I started studying DSA (Data Structures and Algorithms) in my first year at BITS so that I could become better at competitive programming.
-  But in my second year I developed a liking for it by itself.
+  But in my second year, I developed a liking for it by itself.
   In subsequent years, I studied and got interested in more areas of theoretical computer science, like theory of computation and computational complexity.